 Leaving school armed with my trusty BFA, I worked a string of jobs which were completely unrelated to my education and had the added benefit of paying almost no money.
 So I was in the perfect position to pounce when the textile industry came a-calling.
 Actually I went to them, they didn’t come to me, but the beauty of writing my own bio is I can tell it any way I want.
 The point is that I’ve spent the last 25 years as a technical designer in the upholstery industry.

 In 1990 Suzy, a jewelry designer and dog trainer, and I packed up our dogs and all our belongings and followed my job to Pennsylvania, where we lived for 14 years.
 Rather than communing with the Amish, I made some new musical friends, played rhythm guitar for Frankie Big Face, and started writing songs again.
 We discovered a weekly online songwriting competition called SongFight!, and that’s when I began using the band name and pseudonym Brick Pig, which my friend Jim and I had made up on a lark years earlier.
 I was never a prolific songwriter, and it doesn’t appear that I ever will be, but I still enjoy writing and recording whenever I get around to doing it.

 Then in the Spring of 2018, the economic situation at that company finally caught up with me and I was downsized/laid off/made redundant.
 It was pretty scary, but with overwhelming good fortune I was able to find a job at another mill, back in PA.
-So we moved further west in NJ, where I’m close enough to commute into PA every day and we’re still within range of Suzy’s clientele.
+So we moved to western NJ, where I’m close enough to commute into PA every day and we’re still within range of Suzy’s clientele.